MartAlx-RT/NCC/README.md

 func useless() { pass; }

-To use variables via pointer, use asm-like syntax:
+To use a variable via pointer, use asm-like syntax:

 [b] = [b] * 2;